When Will Artemis 2 Return to Earth? Date the Crew Is Scheduled to Come Back

 When Will Artemis II Come Back to Earth?

-Artemis II is expected to return to Earth around April 10–11, 2026, roughly 10 days after its April 1 launch.
-The crew — Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen — is scheduled to splash down in the Pacific Ocean off the coast of California, though the exact timing may shift depending on mission conditions.
+Artemis II is expected to return to Earth on April 10, 2026, roughly 10 days after its April 1 launch.
+The crew—Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen—is scheduled to splash down in the Pacific Ocean off the coast of California at approximately 5:07 p.m.
+PT / 8:07 p.m.
+ET, though the exact timing may still shift slightly depending on weather and mission conditions.

 How Can I Watch Artemis II Live Updates?